mannykao/mk_mlutils/src/mk_mlutils/README.md

 **This Library contains a lot of utilities useful for creating, training, testing, tracing/logging Shearlet Transform and Complex Valued Neural Networks and it's pipeline.**

+# Development Notes
+This is refactored from 'shnetutil', which is the main package from CoShNet.
+The 'shnetutil' was splitted into generic functions for ML (mk_mlutils) and those for CVNN and cplx-ML development in 'cplxnn'.

 ## Tools: